 The Cave Canem Northwestern University Press Poetry Prize is a second-book award for black poets of African descent, offered every other year.
 This award celebrates and publishes works of lasting cultural value and literary excellence.

-Selected by prize judge Matthew Shenoda, Tsitsi Jaji is the 2018 winner of the Northwestern University Press Poetry Prize for her second book, Mother Tongues.
-Jaji will receive $1,000, publication by Northwestern University Press in 2019, and 15 copies of the book, and a feature reading in New York City.
+Selected by judge Lyrae Van Clief-Stefanon, Brionne Janae is the 2020 winner of the Cave Canem Northwestern University Press Poetry Prize for her manuscript Blessed are the Peacemakers.
+Janae will receive $1,000, publication by Northwestern University Press in spring 2022, 15 copies of the book, and a feature reading in New York City.

 Brionne Janae is a poet and educator living in Brooklyn.
 They are a recipient of the 2016 St. Botoloph Emerging Artist award, a Hedgebrook alum, and a proud Cave Canem fellow.
 Their poetry has been published in Ploughshares, The American Poetry Review, The Academy of American Poets Poem-a-Day, The Sun Magazine, jubilat, Plume, and Waxwing, among others.
 Brionne’s first collection of poetry, After Jubilee, was published by Boaat Press.
 Off the page, they go by Breezy.

 Honorable Mention: Shayla Hawkins for Exquisite by September.